 Do not go through the auto accident claims process without strong legal representation.
 At MG Law, our Atlanta car accident lawyers know how insurance companies operate.
-We will protect your rights and hold them accountable.
+We will protect your rights and work tirelessly to hold them accountable.

 Car accidents are expensive.
-One minute you are riding down the road, and the next your life has been tossed upside down.
+One minute you are riding down the road, and the next your life has been turned upside down.
 Many people go deeply into debt after an accident, even one that is not their fault.

 In a settlement, our team will aggressively pursue compensation for the following:

-Medical bills, such as the cost of surgery, doctor visits, prescription drugs, and rehabilitation
+- Medical bills, such as the cost of surgery, doctor visits, prescription drugs, and rehabilitation;

-Lost wages and lost income
+- Lost wages and lost income;

-Pain and suffering
+- Pain and suffering.

 Members of the public often want to know how much they can receive.
 This is an excellent question, but the reality is that the amount of compensation available depends on many factors, including the severity of a person’s injuries.